Kissflow: The Enterprise Low-Code Platform for IT & Business Teams

 The 21st-century business world is built on software applications.
 In the past, IT teams had to write several lines of code to convert business logic into intuitive software products to get work done faster and more effectively.

 While traditional coding will remain relevant in the future (and is the more practical solution in many cases), decision-makers now have to critically compare their options and decide on which approach to software development will be more beneficial for them.
-To assist you with your decision-making process, we will compare low-code to traditional software development to help you make the right choice.
+To assist you with your decision-making process, we will compare low code automation tools to traditional software development to help you make the right choice.

 Traditional development requires professional developers with manual coding expertise.
 Low-code development requires only a minimum coding knowledge base and offers simple, easy-to-use tools, templates, and interfaces.